Gexkill/sweng2/RASD/src/index.md

 ##Scenario 2
 Some friends live in the same zone and want to go to the airport for a trip together, they want a cheap solution.
 So they choose the taxi sharing option to go to the airport.
 The morning of the trip's day all friends request a taxi with sharing option.
 Since they are 6 and a taxi can bring only 4 passengers they need at least 2 taxis, so 4 friends are in the same taxi while two others are in other two taxis, each of them filled by other people that have chosen the taxi sharing option and start from the same zone and have to go in the same direction.
+**Update this isnerting the possibility to reserve a taxi for more than one passengers, but keep this since start points are different**

 ##Scenario 3